TABurrows/taburrows.github.io/src/content/notes/web/scaffolding/simple/fundamentals.md

 ---
-title: "Web App: Simple Base Web Application"
+title: "Web: Simple Base Web Application"
 summary: "A cheatsheet on using TypeScript + React + Vite for creating a base web application for further development."
 tags: [ "Web", "TypeScript", "React", "Vite" ]
 ---